-On 9 October 2023, the proposed acquisition of Trackimo was terminated and the Company instead entered into an agreement to subscribe for £250,000 new ordinary shares in Trackimo with the proceeds of the recent placing.
-The Company will receive a total value of £1.55 million in Trackimo shares at the Trackimo IPO subscription price, or at price to be determined by an independent valuation of Trackimo, if the Trackimo IPO does not proceed.
-Furthermore, for the Company's continued support and assistance throughout the transaction, Trackimo has also agreed to issue the Company an additional £100,000 new ordinary shares on completion of the Trackimo IPO.
+On 6 June 2024 the Company entered into an agreement to subscribe for £250,000 new ordinary shares in Trackimo with the proceeds of a placing.
+The Company also agreed to receive a total value of £1.55 million in Trackimo shares at the Trackimo IPO subscription price, or at price to be determined by an independent valuation of Trackimo.
+By agreement with Trackimo, since an IPO had not proceeded by the long-stop date, the Company was issued with 1,032,407 Class-A shares in Trackimo at a price of approximately 184p per share, representing 19.36% of Trackimo, on 6 June 2024.